There are two entry points into the Master of Architecture / Master of Architecture (International) programme:

 Entry to Year 1: You should possess an undergraduate degree in Architecture.
 You will have normally passed, or be exempt from, Part I of the RIBA examination in Architecture, but have not yet completed a period of practical experience.
 If you are progressing from University of Huddersfield’s BA(Hons) Architecture/Architecture (International) programme you should be ready to join the programme at this point.
 Should you be progressing from other institutions, you will be asked to attend a portfolio interview to determine your readiness to join this programme.

 Entry to Year 2: You should possess an undergraduate degree in Architecture.
 You will have normally passed, or be exempt from, Part I of the RIBA examination in Architecture, and will normally have completed a period of practical experience.
 If you are progressing from University of Huddersfield’s BA(Hons) Architecture/Architecture (International) programme but have not undertaken year one or you are progressing from another institution, you will be asked to attend a portfolio interview to determine your readiness to join the programme at this level.

-- Direct entry to the final year of the course will only be considered in exceptional circumstances.
+Direct entry to year 3 will only be considered in exceptional circumstances.

 Months of entry